 What do language-editing companies have to do with a journal’s impact factor?

-There are editing services that publish the impact factors of journals on their Web page, as though that has anything to do with the quality of editing services they provide.
-Please be aware that this is simply a marketing tactic, not an indicator of the quality of editing.
+Some editing companies publish the impact factors of journals on their Web page, as though that has anything to do with the quality of editing services they provide.
+Please be aware that this is simply a marketing tactic, not an indicator of the quality of editing provided by those companies.
 Major science journals, including the top five, publish language errors every day, mostly because they have cut copy-editing staff.

 Impact factor is an important consideration, but the journal’s target field of research is probably more important in the long run.
 Many authors prefer to publish in journals they know are read by their research-area peers.
 Such journals may have fewer readers, and thus lower impact factors, but still publish novel and important research.